sourcehut-mirrors/chawan/doc/image.md

 * Cha-Image-Dimensions: {width}x{height}

-The size of the decoded image.

-The dimension format is such that e.g. for 123x456, 123 is width and 456 is height.
+The size of the decoded image.  e.g. for 123x456, 123 is width and 456 is height.

 #### encoding